D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Conclusion

 \section{Conclusion}

 In this study, we introduced D2S, a novel direct sparse regression approach for establishing 2D--3D correspondences in visual localization.
-Our proposed pipeline is both simple and cost-effective, enabling the efficient representation of complex descriptors in 3D visual cloud maps.
-By utilizing an attention graph and straightforward loss functions, D2S was able to accurately classify the reliability of descriptors, leading to significant improvements in re-localization performance.
-We conducted a comprehensive evaluation of our proposed D2S method on four distinct indoor and outdoor datasets, demonstrating its superior re-localization accuracy compared to state-of-the-art baselines.
+Our proposed pipeline is both simple and cost-effective, enabling the efficient representation of complex descriptors in 3D SfM maps.
+By utilizing an attention graph and straightforward loss functions, D2S was able to accurately classify and learn to focus on the most reliable descriptors, leading to significant improvements in re-localization performance.
+We conducted a comprehensive evaluation of our proposed D2S method on three distinct indoor and outdoor datasets, demonstrating its superior re-localization accuracy compared to state-of-the-art baselines.
 Furthermore, we introduced a new dataset for assessing the generalization capabilities of visual localization approaches.
-Our results demonstrate that D2S is able to generalize beyond its training data, even in challenging domain shifts such as day-to-night transitions and in locations lacking training data.
-Additionally, D2S is capable of self-supervised updating with new observations, eliminating the need for camera poses, camera parameters, and ground truth scene coordinates.
-Overall, our approach represents a promising step forward in the field of visual localization, particularly in the context of sparse descriptors.
-Future work could focus on further optimizing the training time and exploring other self-supervised learning strategies to enhance localization performance in challenging scenarios.
+The obtained results demonstrate that D2S can generalize beyond its training data, even in challenging domain shifts such as day-to-night transitions and in locations lacking labeled data.
+Additionally, D2S is capable of being self-supervised with new observations, eliminating the need for camera poses, camera parameters, and ground truth scene coordinates.